Lamb Kheema Samosa (Samosa Stuffed With Spiced Ground Lamb)

 1. For the Pastry Dough: In the bowl of a stand mixer, combine flour, salt, and caraway seeds (if using) and mix by hand to evenly disperse the ingredients.
 Drizzle oil over the flour and rub it in with your fingertips.
 Once the fat is completely incorporated into the flour, the mixture will take on a crumbly appearance.

-Overhead view of dry mix for samosa dough in a stand mixer bowl with oil being poured from a measuring cup into the bowl
+Overhead view of dry mix for samosa dough in a stand mixer bowl with oil being poured from a measuring cup into the bowl.

 Serious Eats / Andrew Janjigian

 2. Set bowl on stand mixer, and fit with dough hook attachment.
-Add 1/3 cup (80ml) of chilled water and mix on low speed until dough comes together in a ball, adding extra water 1 tablespoon (15ml) at a time as needed to form a cohesive dough; it should not be unduly sticky or wet, nor should it be dry and crumbly.
+Add 1/3 cup (80ml) of chilled water and mix on low speed until dough comes together in a ball, adding extra water 1 tablespoon (15ml) at a time as needed to form a cohesive dough; it should not be too sticky or wet, nor should it be dry and crumbly.
 Stop the mixer, scrape down sides of bowl with a rubber spatula, then continue to knead on low speed until dough is smooth and slightly elastic to the touch, pliable and resistant to tearing, but not tough, about 5 minutes.
-Alternatively, the dough can be prepared by hand, or in a food processor; while the timing will vary, the dough will be worked until a similar texture is achieved.
+Alternatively, the dough can be prepared by hand, or in a food processor; while the timing will vary, the dough should be worked until a similar texture is achieved.

-Ball of samosa pastry dough in bottom of stand mixer bowl
+Ball of samosa pastry dough in bottom of stand mixer bowl.

 Serious Eats / Andrew Janjigian